Top 10 Best Animated Television Series

 "I hate all of you, especially you, Kyle." ~ Cartman

 I love Family Guy, Spongebob, and many other cartoons, but Gravity Falls is something entirely new and original.
-I mean, for a kid's show, it can get really dark and has really funny jokes without cursing and highly inappropriate subjects (unlike Family Guy and South Park).
+I mean, for a kid's show, it can get really dark and has some really funny jokes without relying on cursing or highly inappropriate subjects (unlike Family Guy and South Park).
 It's also one of the few shows with continuity.
 Once you get further into the show, things from past episodes start to add up and make more sense.
-The amount of detail in the setting, the hidden Easter eggs, and the "clues" are what makes this show so amazing.

-I forgot to mention how amazing the characters are!
-I don't think there is a single character I truly despise in the series.
-But in other cartoons, such as Family Guy, there are a lot of characters I do not like.
-At the least, I believe that Gravity Falls should be higher than South Park.
+The amount of detail in the setting, the hidden Easter eggs, and the "clues" are what make this show so amazing.
+I forgot to mention how amazing the characters are.
+I don't think there's a single character I truly despise in the series.
+In contrast, with other cartoons like Family Guy, there are a lot of characters I don't like.
+At the very least, I believe Gravity Falls should be ranked higher than South Park.

 The Looney Tunes are classics!
 I prefer the shorts to the new show, though.
 I loved how they were so unexpected.
 You never knew what the characters would do next!
 Plus, I love how they're appealing to everyone, not just kids.
 They're also timeless cartoons.
 Anyone of any generation would enjoy these cartoons.